ck-zhang/px/docs/design/determinism-and-ci.md

 5. **Non-TTY output and `--json`**

-   * No interactive spinners or frame-based progress when stderr is non-TTY or `--json` is set.
+   * No interactive spinners or frame-based progress when stderr is non-TTY, when `CI=1`, or when `--json` is set.
    * Output is line-oriented or structured JSON with stable shapes and ordering.

 6. **Error codes and shapes**